 What does that mean in practice?

 It means establishing clear corporate values.
-In addition, it means being transparent about the companies financial objectives, future projects, and investments.
+In addition, it means being transparent about the company's financial objectives, future projects, and investments.
 In a small business, employees should never be left in the dark.

 Unfortunately, SMBs can't always offer competitive compensation, perks, or benefits.
-But SMBs have a significant edge on large and heavily structured corporations.
+But SMBs have a significant edge on large, heavily structured corporations.